regoakash/find-ur-panditji/README.md

 4. Push to the branch (`git push origin feature-xyz`).
 5. Open a pull request.

+## License

+This project is licensed under the MIT License.

+## Acknowledgements

+- Thanks to all contributors and third-party libraries used in this project.

 Feel free to adjust the URLs and specifics, such as the username in the `git clone` command and the database setup instructions, to match your actual project setup!